Nitrokey/nitrokey-start-firmware/prebuilt/README.md

 https://github.com/Nitrokey/nitrokey-start-firmware.git
 ```
 enter `prebuilt`, and choose binary depending on your current firmware:
-- if your LED flashes green on operation please choose RTM.1->RTM.3
+- if your LED flashes green on operation please choose RTM.1->RTM.4
-- if your LED flashes red then please choose RTM.3
+- if your LED flashes red then please choose RTM.4

 To make sure firmware is changed on device you can save current version
 to file: `gpg2 --card-status > before.status` .
 Since gpg2 claims the
 device please reinsert it to make it free to use by GNUK.
+Another way is to use `python ../tool/usb_strings.py` (`pyusb` python package required).

 Then please enter `tool` directory in firmware's repository and run:
 ```